 Students will be invited to attend the formal hearing and may be accompanied by someone who can offer support and comfort.
 The York University Graduate Students' Association can provide confidential advice and support to students who would like to speak to a third party prior to the formal hearing.

 Any penalty recommended at or agreed to at the exploratory meeting is subject to review and approval by the Faculty of Graduate Studies Appeals & Academic Honesty Committee.
 In its review of jointly recommended penalties, as well as consideration of penalties following a finding of academic misconduct at a formal hearing, the Senate Policy directs the committee to consider a number of factors, including the extent of the violation, the student's academic background, and any extenuating circumstances that may help explain the breach including the extent to which these circumstances should inform the penalty.
 Determination by the committee of the "appropriateness" of penalty will include consideration of both the unique circumstances of each case and consistency with respect to the range of penalties given for similar types of breaches.

-  If you require further assistance, please contact our Academic Affairs Officer by visiting our FGS Staff Directory.
+If you require further assistance, please contact the Associate Director, Graduate Academic Affairs by visiting our FGS Staff Directory.